zapier/visual-builder/docs/_docs/triggers.md

 ![REST Hook Perform](https://cdn.zapier.com/storage/photos/5c6c154be13fbcad2a5dc8cb786f2dea.png)

 Finally, in the Perform, you can customize the code to evaluate the data your app's webhooks pass to Zapier.
-By default, Zapier includes `return [bundle.cleanedRequest];` to return the object from the webhook.
+By default, Zapier includes `return [bundle.cleanedRequest];` to return the object from the webhook as an array.
 If your data needs to be transformed, or includes multiple objects, add custom code to parse the response data in `bundle.cleanedRequest` within the Perform and turn it into an array of objects, such as [this example code](https://github.com/zapier/zapier-platform/blob/master/example-apps/rest-hooks/triggers/recipe.js#L42).

 Both the Perform and Perform List methods should return arrays, even if they only contain one object.
+The default Perform code adds an array around the cleaned webhook payload, so if your webhook already provides an array, you can remove this additional array and simply `return bundle.cleanedRequest;`.

+#### Sending Data to Zapier

-The object(s) within the arrays should have the same data structure, so that live data will behave as expected based on the test data the user maps.
+The object(s) within the arrays coming from Perform and Perform List should have the same data structure, so that live data will behave as expected based on the test data the user maps.
 See [Sample Data](./faq#output) in the FAQ for more details on this.

-If for architectural reasons, your webhook will receive some data that shouldn't trigger the Zap, your code can return an empty array in those cases.
+If, for architectural reasons, your webhook will receive some data that shouldn't trigger the Zap, your code can return an empty array in those cases.
 If the Perform method returns an empty array, the Zap won't run.

+For data sent to Zapier via REST Hook, most requests will be successful and return a 200 status code with some request-tracking data.
+This indicates that Zapier has accepted the data, but it's still possible for errors to occur within the Zap if the structure of the provided data is unexpected.

+If your application receives repeated 4xx or 5xx failures from Zapier, this can be handled at your discretion.
+You may choose to try again later, or to stop sending data and deactivate the hook.

+To signal that your app has deactivated the hook for any reason, you can optionally send a "reverse unsubscribe" call to Zapier.
+This can allow users to manage their subscriptions from inside your app, or permit you to clean up after a user deletes their account or revokes credentials.
+The request should be of the form `DELETE <target_url>`, where `target_url` is the unique target URL that was provided when the subscription was created.
+This will pause the Zap within Zapier.

 Once you've added your trigger settings, be sure to click the _Save API Request & Continue_ button to save the settings you've added.